Cosys-Lab/Cosys-AirSim/docs/annotation.md

 When `Default` is set to 1, all objects without a tag for this layer will be rendered in black.

 Several RPC API functions are available to influence or retrieve the RGB annotation layer.
+Currently, it is not possible to use the RPC API to add new actors or components to the annotation system, you can only update their values.
 For example in Python:
- * `simSetAnnotationObjectValue(annotation_name, mesh_name, greyscale_value, is_name_regex=False/True)` to set the value of an object (regex allows to set multiple with wildcards for example)
+ * `simSetAnnotationObjectValue(annotation_name, mesh_name, greyscale_value, is_name_regex=False/True)` to update the value of an object (regex allows to set multiple with wildcards for example) when it already exists in the annotation system
  * `simGetAnnotationObjectValue(annotation_name, mesh_name)` to get the value of an object

 The same is available in Unreal Blueprint and Unreal c++.
 You can find  the functions in the `Annotation` category.
- * `Add Greyscale Annotation Tag to Component/Actor(annotation_name, component/actor, value, update_annotation=true/false)` to set the value of an object
+ * `Add Greyscale Annotation Tag to Component/Actor(annotation_name, component/actor, value, update_annotation=true/false)` to update the value of an object when it already exists in the annotation system
  * `Update Greyscale Annotation Tag to Component/Actor(annotation_name, component/actor, value, update_annotation=true/false)` to update the value of an object

 Note that enabling _update_annotation_ is a relatively slow process, specially on actors with lots of annotated components.